CloudLabsAI-Azure/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/bhol.md

 1. On the **SAP Gateway Client** window, select the **Back** button to return to the **Activate and Maintain Services** screen.

 1. On the **ICF Node** pane, select the **Call Browser** button.
 This will bring up the **Security GUI** dialog once more.
 Copy the URL value for future use in the lab.
 After recording the value, close the dialog by selecting the **X** button on the upper right corner of the dialog window.
 This URL is the service endpoint for the Business Partner OData service.

     ![The SAP GUI Security dialog displays with the URL value highlighted.](media/sapvm_sapgui_sapguisecuritydialog_gwsample.png "Service endpoint")

+    >**Note:** Minimize the RDP window.

 1. Next, obtain the IP Address for the MSSAP-SAP1 virtual machine.
 In the [Azure Portal](https://portal.azure.com), enter `MSSAP-SAP1` (1) in the search box located in the top toolbar and select the **MSSAP-SAP1 (2)** virtual machine from the filtered list of resources.